hyunas1996/hyunas1996.github.io/content/authors/admin/_index.md

     url: https://www.snu.ac.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Cross Reality systems and context-aware computing in the technical human computer interaction context.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Cross Reality Systems
-  - Information Retrieval
+  - Context-Aware Computing

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in Computer Science
       institution: Stanford University
       year: 2012
     - course: MEng in Artificial Intelligence